Spence115/Automated-Material-Transfer-Project/README.md

 catkin_make
 ```

-<br/>Finally, be sure to source the worspace in order to use the packages that were just built: <br/>
+<br/>Finally, be sure to source the workspace in order to use the packages that were just built: <br/>

 ```
 source devel/setup.bash